 Stratford-upon-Avon – Some of Shakespeare’s hometown hasn’t changed since he lived there.
 And on this tour, it’s yours to explore.

-Cotswolds Gin Distillery – It’d be rude to say "no" to such a tasty gin offered in such a delightful distillery.
+Hook Norton Brewery – It’d be rude to say "no" to an award winning beer offered in such an amazing Victorian Tower brewery.

 Stow-on-the-Wold – Cosy cottages, tiny tea shops, and green gardens: this is your quintessential English village.

 Bampton – Visit this quaint Cotswold village and understand why the Downtown Abbey producers chose to film here.

 The thick-walled castles inspired Shakespeare's battle-torn tales.
 The narrow cobbled lanes kindled his love stories’ twists and turns.
 And the deep, green valleys encouraged him to write about monsters, myths, and magic.

 On this adventure, we take you through the landscapes that sparked his imagination and his inspirational hometown of Stratford-upon-Avon.